DineshBabu1989/Adtech-Dashboard/README.md

 - React on the front end to render UI, trigger actions, consume state as props
 - Redux manages UI state and data from RESTful APIs
-- Actions contain API calls to predefined API end points
+- Actions contain API calls to predefined API endpoints
-- Reducers contain UI state, data from API calls in the form of array of objects, objects.
+- Reducers contain UI state, data from API calls in the form of an array of objects, objects.

 ## Notable points about the project